James Obielodan, Ph.D.

 Dr. Obielodan has been teaching at Kentucky State University (KSU) since 2001.
-He has served as the MBA Program Coordinator (Summer 2005, Summer 2007, and 2011-present).
+He served as the Director of Graduate Studies (2012-2018) and the MBA Program Coordinator (Summer 2005, Summer 2007, and 2011-2012).
 He also served as the Interim Chair of the School of Business (2005-2008).
 He was a Faculty Fellow at the Center for Innovation in Teaching, Learning, and Assessment (CITLA), KSU (2001-2002).
 He is the School of Business website and information resources coordinator.

 Previously, he was an adjunct faculty at Western Michigan University (1998), William Tyndale College (1994-1998), and Lansing Community College (1986-87; 1999).
 Dr. Obielodan had over 12 years combined experience in academic computing, faculty training, instructional design, multimedia programming, and web development at Michigan State University.
 He was the Manager of the Faculty Facility for Creative Computing (FFCC, 1993 – 2001) and the Manager of Instructional and Technology Support Services (1997- July 2001) group in the Computer Laboratory at Michigan State University.